/ HIGH SCHOOL STAFF

 of Teaching Languages degree from the University of Southern Mississippi, although all the coursework and studies took place over three summers in Morelia, Mexico.
 I began teaching at HCHS in 1994, and I have taught all four levels of Spanish over the years.
 I am very grateful that HC has granted me two leaves of absences.
 During the ’03-’04 school year my family lived for a year in Morelia, Mexico where my husband and I volunteered at Centro Victoria de la Roca, a Christian home for adolescent street girls and girls from troubled families.
 During the 2012-2013 school year, our family lived in Quepos, Costa Rica where my husband and I volunteered at El Puente Christian School.

-My husband, George, and I have three children who are in the Spanish Immersion program at Zeeland Christian School and the SI maintenance program at HCHS.
+My husband, George, and I have three children who have graduated from or currently are in the K-12 Spanish Immersion programs at Zeeland Christian and HCHS.
 We are members of Maple Avenue Ministries in Holland.

 I desire for my students to see the beauty of God’s diverse creation.
 I want them to grow in their awareness, knowledge, and respect for Spanish speakers and the many cultures represented throughout the Spanish-speaking world.
 By learning another language such as Spanish, our students can be a blessing to others who speak Spanish in our own community or as a blessing in other countries if God gives them the opportunity to travel abroad.